harrison-anth/single_msi_legacy/README.md

 ### License type
 MIT; see LICENSE file for more information.

+### Citation
+If you find the code or results in this repository useful please cite our current preprint (doi.org/10.1101/2025.06.11.658021)

 ### Repository information

 This repository contains all the code needed to reproduce the results of our recent manuscript and will be archived after the manuscript is published.